 Zig Rather Than Zag and Remove Bias from Your Recruiting Process

-Let’s be honest we are all human beings and tend to live our lives in patterns.
-I tend to ‘do’ my shopping in the same place and take our golden retriever on the same circuit when I walk her during the week.
+Let’s be honest, we are all human beings and tend to live our lives in patterns.
+I tend to ‘do' my shopping in the same place and take our golden retriever on the same circuit when I walk her.

 I am not saying there is anything wrong with habits, they are incredibly useful.
-However, we can miss opportunities we are ‘blind’ to bias, especially when it comes to sourcing talent.
+However, we can miss opportunities when we are ‘blind’ to bias, especially in terms of sourcing talent.

 For instance, do not assume that the thirty-something you employed will leave in a year or so.
 Conversely, that the fifty-something, does not understand how to use social media to create an engaged tribe for your organisation.

-When your recruiting partner lets you know about a more mature candidate or tells you about Andy who has transferable skills and a fantastic work ethic; don’t go on autopilot and say NO. Stop and think about it.
+When your recruiting partner lets you know about a more mature candidate with transferable skills and a fantastic work ethic; don’t go on autopilot and say no. Stop and think about it.

 Be open-minded, ask questions and you might be surprised by what you find.